Zhenjiang Lantern Festival

 Riverside

-At the end of the evening, we took a walk around the riverside and I saw this traditional Chinese boat floating before the lanterns.
-I tried to do a long exposure but i could only get a sharp image at 1 second.
-Handhold for anything longer than one second was impossible.
-At the end of the day, i was so tired carrying my Nikon D3s and the Tamrom 15-30 F2.8 lens.
-A very heavy setup.
+At the end of the evening, we took a walk around the riverside, and I saw this traditional Chinese boat floating before the lanterns.
+I tried to do a long exposure, but I could only get a sharp image at 1 second.
+Handholding for anything longer than one second was impossible.
+By the end of the day, I was so tired from carrying my Nikon D3s and the Tamron 15-30mm F2.8 lens.
+It was a very heavy setup.

 The XiJinDu entrance to the festival.